-'An Abundance Of Caution': Across U.S., City Storefronts Boarded Up Ahead Of Election
+A Sign Of The Times: Across U.S., City Storefronts Boarded Up Ahead Of Election

 Plywood window coverings have blanketed high-end shopping areas of big U.S. cities ahead of Tuesday's election.